Ital

 The expression of Ital eating varies widely from Rasta to Rasta, and there are few universal rules of Ital living.

 The primary goal of adhering to an Ital diet is to increase liveliness.
 The life energy that Rastafari generally believe lives within all human beings, as conferred from the Almighty, is referred to as Livity.
 A common tenet of Rastafari beliefs is the sharing of a central Livity among living things, and what is put into one's body should enhance Livity rather than reduce it.
 Though there are different interpretations of ital regarding specific foods, the general principle is that food should be natural, or pure, and directly from the earth; Rastafari therefore often avoid food which is chemically modified or contains artificial additives (e.g., colour, flavourings, and preservatives).
 Some also avoid added salt in foods, especially salt with the artificial addition of iodine, while pure sea or kosher salt is eaten by some.
 In strict interpretations, foods that have been produced using chemicals such as pesticides and fertilizer are not considered ital.
-Early adherents adopted their dietary laws based on their interpretation of several books of the Bible, including the Book of Genesis ("Then God said, "I give you every Seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
-They will be yours for food."
+Early adherents adopted their dietary laws based on their interpretation of several books of the Bible, including the Book of Genesis ("Then God said, 'I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
+They will be yours for food'.
 (Genesis 1:29)), the books of Leviticus and Deuteronomy.
 Along with growing dreadlocks and the sacramental smoking of ganja, observing a vegetarian diet is one of the practices early Rastafari adopted from Indian indentured servants living in Jamaica.
 Rastafari's founder, Leonard Howell, affectionately called "Gong" and "Gyangunguru Maragh", though not of Indian descent, was fascinated with Hindu practices and was instrumental in promoting a plant-based diet in the Rastafari community of Pinnacle.

 Vegetarianism

 Most expressions of the Ital diet include adherence to a strict vegetarian diet.
 This is based in part on the belief that since meat is dead, eating it would therefore work against Livity elevation.
-It is also practiced because as strict adherents to natural living, Rastafarians often believe the human being is a natural vegetarian based on human physiology and anatomy.
-Some adherents to Ital diets are strict vegans, as they do not consider dairy to be natural for human consumption either.
+It is also practiced because as adherents to natural living, Rastafarians often believe the human being is a natural vegetarian based on human physiology and anatomy.
+Some adherents to Ital diets are vegans, as they do not consider dairy to be natural for human consumption either.
 Despite most adherents being vegetarian, some consider fish to be acceptable.